jose1522/embl_test/readme.md

   processes inside the container

 ### Redis
-- Redis was added to cache sqlalchemy objects and accelerate the processing of the CSV rows.
-This reduced time by 9x (from 240ms per row to 27ms)
+- Redis was added to cache sqlalchemy objects and accelerate the processing of the messages.
+This helps when the latency between the database and the worker is greater than between the worker and the cache.
 - The cache is flushed up periodically so that it doesn't consume too much RAM.

 ### FTP Client